 Boris Arkadin is a horror film maker.
 His pregnant wife was brutally murdered by a Manson-like gang of hippy psychopaths during the 1960s.
 He becomes a virtual recluse - until years later ...

 Jill's an artist.
-Ian's a filmmaker.
+Adam's a filmmaker.
 And their love life is off the chain.
-There's no experience too wild, no dare too dangerous -- not even when Jill lets Ian strap her to a gurney in ...
+There's no experience too wild, no dare too dangerous -- not even when Jill lets Adam strap her to a gurney in ...
 See full summary »

 Boris Arkadin is a horror film maker.
 His pregnant wife was brutally murdered by a Manson-like gang of hippy psychopaths during the 1960s.
 He becomes a virtual recluse - until years later he directs his own snuff inspired movies.
 He invites actors to take part in an audition at his country manor house - blurring the lines of what is real and what is fiction.Written by

 5 of 6 people found this review helpful.

 Was this review helpful to you?

 | Report this